free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/update0401-en.md

 ---
 layout: post
-title: Case of “Huang Xueqin & Wang Jianbing” have been transfered to Guangzhou Municipal Procuratorate for Review and Prosecution on March 27
+title: Case of “Huang Xueqin & Wang Jianbing” has been transfered to Guangzhou Municipal Procuratorate for Review and Prosecution on March 27
 date: 2022-04-01T06:19:58.460Z
 cover: https://i.imgur.com/QlwXwhh.png